 This isn’t to say that getting a mortgage is easy, however.
-Mortgage lenders tend to favour stability so applicants with permanent employment positions are more likely to have their mortgage applications approved than agency workers, fixed-term contractors, and those employees who are on zero-hours contracts.
+Mortgage lenders tend to favour stability so applicants with permanent a employment status are more likely to have their mortgage applications approved than agency workers, fixed-term contractors, and those employees who are on zero-hours contracts.

 You might assume this is unfair but it kind of makes sense.
-After all, if you were a temporary worker on a fixed-term contract and your job ended, you might struggle to make your mortgage repayments if you didn’t move into another job position relatively quickly.
+After all, if you were a temp on a fixed-term contract and your job ended, you might struggle to make your mortgage repayments if you didn’t move into another job position relatively quickly.

-As such, it’s easy to understand why a mortgage provider’s lending criteria often favour those applicants who pose less risk to them.
+As such, it’s easy to understand why a mortgage provider’s lender criteria often favour those applicants who pose less risk to them.

 To improve your chances of getting a mortgage application approved, it is always worth speaking to a mortgage broker such as ourselves.

-We have access to specialist lenders who are more likely to consider applications from people who don’t have permanent contracts, such as temporary workers, agency workers, and the self-employed, so you have less need to worry about a mortgage approval.
+We have access to specialist lenders who are more likely to consider applications from people who don’t have permanent contracts, such as temporary workers, mortgage for agency workers, and the self-employed looking to get a mortgage, so you have less need to worry about a mortgage approval.

 Contact us to find out more about the lenders and the mortgage options that may be open to you.